woponi/Sharepoint-GraphQL-Python/README.md

 #### Prerequisites:
 - Python installed on your machine.
 - Microsoft Azure AD tenant with necessary permissions to access SharePoint resources.
 - Registered Azure AD application with appropriate API permissions.
-(App-only permission)
+(Delegated permission)

 #### Installation:
 1. Clone or download the repository containing the utility code.